 “How you know?”

 “Every model in Paris talks about how you two bring them here and have them touch the Sleeping Hermaphroditus’ ass to fall in love.
-Funny, but they all did for a few days.
+Funny, but they all loved you for a few days.
 Maybe that’s the power of the Sleeping Hermaphroditus.
 You willing to try?”

 Tracy led him toward the Mona Lisa.
 They passed the gaggle of admirers before Leonardo’s painting and stopped before the blemishless statue.